-- Establish clear structures that facilitate liquidity risk management, outlining lines of authority and reporting including committees and respective individuals that are charged with specific responsibilities.
-An Asset-Liability Management Committee (ALCO) is recommended to be instituted by medium to large RCBs, with small sized RCBs ensuring a schedule officer is in charge of coordinating activities relating to asset-liability management. - Clarify roles and responsibilities for the various liquidity risk management functions and tasks including planning and forecasting, review, monitoring and reporting. - RCBs shall aim to have a stable and diversified funding structure.
+- Clarify roles and responsibilities for the various liquidity risk management functions and tasks including planning and forecasting, review, monitoring and reporting. - RCBs shall aim to have a stable and diversified funding structure.
 This shall be realized through the periodic assessment of each funding source to identify those sources considered more stable, those that are considered unstable and those in between the two.
 The categorization shall serve as input for estimating available liquidity for purposes of planning.
 Stability shall be measured by the estimated duration of retention. - Maintain a vault/safe cash policy that balances the need to hold cash to meet envisaged cash requirements -withdrawals and expenses - while at the same time minimising the level of non-earning assets such as cash.
 Where the RCB operates a branch, there shall be limits for each branch with respect to cash holding based on the historical trend of deposits, withdrawals and the net positions as adjusted with respect to expected seasonal changes.
 As much as possible, RCBs should not apply the same holding limit across all branches although the same formulae can be used for determining the cash holding for the branches. - Liquidity management strategy shall be communicated to all relevant staff through training and enforcement.
 Staff shall be made aware of how their actions and inactions such as low savings mobilization and inability to collect repayment due affect liquidity risk. - Establish framework for generating a rolling cashflow projection which estimates the RCB's inflows and outflows and by extension the net deficit or surplus.
 The schedule of projection should be detailed (daily, weekly, fortnight, and monthly) to facilitate the identification of potential gap areas that have to be planned for.
 Given that shorter cashflow durations can be more accurately predicted, projections for the first month could have the first week or the first two weeks projected on daily basis and the subsequent months on weekly basis.
-The behaviour of savings and loan clients and the seasonalities in their businesses should be factored into the projections to approximate expected net cash positions. - Establish framework for generating liquidity contingency plans that spell out various stress scenarios and strategies for addressing the scenarios in response to potential liquidity crises.
-Stress scenarios may include a mix of higher percentage withdrawal than planned or expected; lower percentage of deposit mobilization than expected and higher proportion of disinvestment prior to maturity date.
-This will ensure the generation of various stress scenarios to test RCB's capacity to respond to various liquidity scenarios and address risks that may emerge from these respective scenarios.

-- Liquidity risk management policies and procedures shall be reviewed at least once a year and updated with emerging risks and strategies for improving the RCB's liquidity risk management practices. - Implement a robust Management Information System that facilitates data entry, analyses, forecasting, stress scenario generation, monitoring and reporting.
+The behaviour of savings and loan clients and the seasonality's in their businesses should be factored into the projections to approximate expected net cash positions. - Liquidity risk management policies and procedures shall be reviewed at least once a year and updated with emerging risks and strategies for improving the RCB's liquidity risk management practices. - Implement a robust Management Information System that facilitates data entry, analyses, forecasting, monitoring and reporting.
 The system should have capacity to aggregate and disaggregate data to facilitate generation of consolidated and disaggregated reports, daily internal report generation that will hint of any potential liquidity challenge.
 Specific outputs will be changes in largest account savings and investment account holders; trends in the repayment practices of significant loan clients and overall loan portfolio; funding and maturity gap reports that will point to envisaged liquidity shortfalls; analysis of impact of changes in the market place and client behaviour on liquidity position.